top of page

 Black

 One of the strongest genes in Labradors is that they were once totally black.
 Standard Poodles are almost always black as well.
-Black Labradoodles are completely black, with no other colors visible.
-These Labradoodles are rather common, with around one per litter.
+Black Australian Labradoodles are completely black, with no other colors visible.

 Cream

-Cream Labradoodles are moderately darker than 'white' Labradoodles.
-A cream Labradoodle's coat color can range from light to dark, with some having red flecks running through it.
+Cream Australian Labradoodles are moderately darker than white Australian Labradoodles.
+A cream Australian Labradoodle's coat color can range from light to dark, with some having red flecks running through it.
 Although the color of the cream may vary, the entire coat should be the same color.

 Caramel/Apricot

-These Labradoodles are somewhat darker than a cream Labradoodle.
+These Australian Labradoodles are somewhat darker than a cream Australian Labradoodle.
 The color can be known as caramel or apricot due to the fact that it can fluctuate from a lighter golden cream to a deeper orange-gold, many caramel and apricot puppies are born with white mismarks.
-At Cream Puff, many of our apricot doodles also have Tuxedo markings (a stunning white blaze down the front of their face, chest, and sometimes paws).
+At Cream Puff, many of our apricot Australian Labradoodles also have Tuxedo markings (a stunning white blaze down the front of their face, chest, and sometimes paws).

 Chocolate

-The Chocolate Labradoodle is one of the most popular fur variants.
-Their rich brown coat distinguishes them from the other Labradoodle varieties.
-A chocolate Labradoodle puppy can be born with a deep chocolate or brown shade, but it may fade to a light brown as it matures.
+The Chocolate Australian Labradoodle is one of the most popular fur variants.
+Their rich brown coat distinguishes them from the other Australian Labradoodle varieties.
+A chocolate Australian Labradoodle puppy can be born with a deep chocolate or brown shade, but it may fade to a light brown as it matures.

 Coat Types and Textures

-The coat type of a Labradoodle puppy is determined by the genes inherited from its parents.
+The coat type of an Australian Labradoodle puppy is determined by the genes inherited from its parents.
 There is one purebred Labrador parent and one purebred Poodle parent in first-generation mixes, which makes for a wide variety of potential coat textures, including; hair, wool, and fleece.

 Hair Coat